 The government should designate Environmental and Social focal point officers for the Program in MoW and PO-RALG who will oversee the implementation of ESSA at various levels, and they need to be trained and should be provided with adequate resources and inputs to provide technical support in identifying, consulting with, and assisting disadvantaged communities and vulnerable groups, which may be excluded by the benefits of this program.
 The program's capacity building plan can include measures for good practices on inclusion of Vulnerable and Disadvantaged Communities in culturally appropriate consultations in their local language of understanding.
 This action is also included in the verification for DLIs 1 and 2.

-5.2.5 Core Principle 5: Vulnerable Groups

-Bank Policy for Program for Results Financing: Due consideration is given to cultural appropriateness of, and equitable access to, program benefits giving special attention to rights and interests as well as the needs and concerns of disadvantaged and vulnerable communities.
+5.2.5 Core Principle 5: Indigenous Peoples and Vulnerable Groups appropriateness of, and equitable access to, program benefits giving special attention to rights and interests of Indigenous Peoples and to the needs or concerns of vulnerable groups.